 Discussion

 As hypothesised, there were reductions in participants’ subjective distress/anxiety generated through receiving a 15-minute assignment lecture, and subsequently using EFT to address subjective distress/anxiety.
 Furthermore, these findings were statistically significant with large effect sizes, and the post-EFT reduction in participants’ mean HADS anxiety from 11.67 to 7.04 means that anxiety dropped from a clinical level (> 11) to that of a non-clinical level.
-Findings from this pilot study support previous studies utilising EFT in academic settings (Benor et al., 2009; et al., 2012, 2013a; Jain & Rubino, 2012; Jones et al., 2011; Sezgin & Özcan, 2009), and we understand this might be one of the first studies to pilot the use of EFT for social work students in reducing performance anxiety and being able to communicate work effectively.
+Findings from this pilot study support previous studies utilising EFT in academic settings (Benor et al., 2009; Author et al., 2012, 2013a; Gaesser & Karan, 2016, in press; Jain & Rubino, 2012; Jones et al., 2011; Sezgin & Özcan, 2009), and we understand this might be one of the first studies to pilot the use of EFT for social work students in reducing performance anxiety and being able to communicate effectively.

-In the UK, the National Union of Students (NUS, 2013) suggest that stress is the most common symptom of mental distress experienced by students, followed by a lack of energy/motivation, feeling down, and anxiety.
-Although only 3 per cent of students surveyed reported experiencing stress all the time, 14 per cent of students experience stress more often than once a week, with 25 per cent experiencing stress at least once a term.
-Statistics for anxiety were similar and suggested that 17 per cent of students experience this more often than once a week.
-These statistics indicate the pressing need for educators to offer continued support for students to work with feelings of stress and anxiety and achieve a work-life balance.
-Whilst it is not known which subjects the above students were reading, literature suggests that health and social care students may experience more stress by being more predisposed to encountering emotionally demanding situations by the nature of health and social care training (Anderson & Burgess, 2012).